Tanzila Khan: Early life

 Khan has been reliant on a wheelchair since birth.
 In her youth, she was involved with theater, directing a production of The Addams Family Rendezvous.
 She later worked for global change-makers youth camp and a Youth Activism Summit, designing several workshops for the latter.

 Khan would later revisit the medium of theatre in "Theatre of the Taboo", a training module for sexual and reproductive health and rights and related issues.
-Khan holds a Bachelor of Laws degree in International Development from the University of London.
+Khan holds a Bachelor of Laws degree in International Development from the University of London and a Masters in Entrepreneurship degree from Uppsala University, Uppsala Sweden.

 Girly Things

 Due to the endemic menstrual taboo, support for feminine hygiene products is inadequate in Pakistan.
 In response, Khan founded the startup company Girly Things PK to make them more accessible for women in Pakistan, delivering sanitary napkins to women at home and in emergency situations, in the manner of a food delivery service.
-The urgent kits include "a disposable undergarment, three pads and a blood stain remover", the latter being an original Girly Things product.
+The urgent kits include a disposable undergarment, three pads and a blood stain remover, the latter being an original Girly Things product.

 Khan recounts a personal experience of her period starting while she was running errands.
 She found herself in urgent need, but the shops were not accessible to wheelchair users such as herself.
 The company aims to expand to offering contraceptives.
 The company also offers products that some women may be uncomfortable purchasing openly in shops, including toilet seat covers and hair removal creams, and is investigating means for sanitary disposal of used pads.